What potential issues arise when generating a new CSRF code on each page load in PHP?

 Related Questions

-- What are the potential pitfalls of using numeric values as variables in ALTER commands in PHP?
+- What are the potential pitfalls of not using a structured approach like classes or functions for building tables in PHP?